Mary E. Haggart

 Mary E. Haggart (1843–1904) was an American suffragist, who was active in the women's suffrage movement in Indiana beginning in the late 1860s.
-Haggart was highly regarded for her strength of character, persistence and activism for women's rights, her career as a lecturer, as well her publication of the Women's Tribune.
-Throughout her lifetime, she consistently worked with the woman's suffrage and temperance movements and will forever be highly regarded as an advocate for both.
+Haggart was regarded for her strength of character, persistence, and activism for women's rights.
+She came to this status through her career as a lecturer, and her publication of the Women's Tribune'.
+Throughout her lifetime, she consistently worked within the women's suffrage and temperance movements.

 Early life and education

 Mary E. Rothwell was born in 1843 in Washington County, Pennsylvania to Samuel S. Rothwell and Elizabeth Rothwell.
 Her father, Samuel S. Rothwell was a Methodist Episcopal minister and was one of the original leading abolitionists in western Pennsylvania.
 Her mother, Elizabeth Rothwell was a woman of character and devoted her life to her family.
 Mary inherited traits from both her mother and father, and in her early childhood practiced lecturing and writing essays.

 At the age of 15, Mary Rothwell was asked by abolitionists to deliver an address regarding slavery in her county.
 She accepted the invitation and was immersed quickly into anti-slavery meetings throughout western Pennsylvania.
 She was later asked to come before the public and speak as a reformer to larger audiences.
 Her father held stringent views concerning the transparency of women in the public sphere, and declined her transition and involvement of a public career.

 She received her primary education in the California Seminary in Washington County and then furthered her education at the Southwestern Normal College of Pennsylvania.
 She later reconnected with the college, and began her early career there as a teacher.